The Environment's Settings tab allows you to view and edit the settings for the Environment and its managed Entities.

 field.

-Environment editors can also create overrides for specific Entities’ maintenance windows in the Environment settings file like below, by populating the maintenance-windows
+Environment editors can also submit a change request to create overrides for specific Entities’ maintenance windows in the Environment settings file like below, by populating the maintenance-windows

 field below the entity-locator

 block for that Entity.
-Environment editors can also specify whether to override all Product maintenance windows for all Entities on the stack with the field override-product-maintenance-windows: false
+Environment editors can also specify whether to override all Product maintenance windows for all Entities in the Environment with the field override-product-maintenance-windows: false

 .